Euro zone sentiment weakens in July on Portugal doubts

 Portugal’s prime minister promoted the head of the junior coalition party to be his deputy on Saturday, hoping to end the political rift that threatened to bring down his government.

-The crisis in the coalition broke out following the resignations of the finance and foreign ministers last week and has jeopardized progress of Lisbon’s program under its 78-billion-euro bailout from the European Union and IMF.
+The crisis in the coalition broke out following the resignations of the finance and foreign ministers last week and has jeopardised progress of Lisbon’s programme under its 78-billion-euro bailout from the European Union and IMF.

 A sub-index of euro zone expectations was unchanged at 7.3 in July from the previous month, reflecting investors’ inability to identify fresh growth drivers in the economy.